DafetiteOgaga/custom_commands/README.md

    - Minor changes made to guessing game, rot13, rot47 and my ascii codes to enhance performance
    - clone and create repo commands now collect users information during installation
    - Changed the process of users having to open the clone and create repo scripts to manually input their details
+   - Added the last choice of command and the command it created to the display
    - Changed the simple ASCII table display
    - Changed default C template description
    - Removed emoji from Guessing game
    - Removed emoji from Rot47
    - Removed emoji from Rot13
    - Removed emoji from simple ASCII table
+   - Added support for multiple arguments for pycode, pycodemore and pycompile commands
+   - Added installations of betty linter and pycodestyle(PEP 8)
+   - Added Support for 64-bit operating system computers
+   - Added Support for AARCH64/ARM64 operating system for phones
+   - Added Support for PC and Phone and device detection
+   - Added Support for root user password request for PC
+   - Added sample screenshot of the menu when the script is executed
+   - Added Support to configure git username and email locally to the create and clone repository commands (specific to the current working repository)
+   - Added reminder to users not to create a repository within an existing repository
+   - Added reminder to users not to clone into an existing repository
+   - Added quit option to push command
+   - Moved the project to remote repository

 ## Fixes